 SharePoint is part enterprise content management (ECM) solution, part portal solution, part web development platform, part social media platform.
 It offers many, many solutions and functions – often too much for most organizations – but it is Microsoft’s hope that it will become everything to everybody including the de facto platform for the company intranet, website(s) and extranet(s).
 In sum total, it is an amazingly powerful solution, but often fails to live up to expectations.

-From a governance perspective, SharePoint is superb, when compared to other platforms, contrary to public opinion of my work (in fact, our intranet is SharePoint; use the keyword search above to seek out the case study webinar replay).
+From a governance perspective, SharePoint is good, when compared to other platforms.
 It is not perfect, but no solution is.

 Like the content of your website or intranet, planning and governance is technology agnostic; whether it’s SharePoint or another portal or content management platform, the necessity for and the approach to governance is the same.
 In short, governance lives and dies with its owners, and the rules they put in place, regardless of the technology.
 Governance is largely applicable to any technology platform and as such is generic to start.